itsdotbmp/AERIS/docs/advanced_usage.md

 * Always update the version file before uploading new zips.
 * Test zip layouts locally before publishing.
 * Use clear naming conventions for zips and version files.
+* Ensure `remote_subfolder` points to a valid, flat URL structure for downloads.

 ## Troubleshooting

 * **Missing or incorrect filenames** in version files prevent updates.
 Check case sensitivity.
 * **Zip layout errors** may cause files to end up in unexpected folders.
 Follow recommended structure.
 * **Multiple repositories in one folder**: avoid collisions; using separate folders is strongly recommended.
+* **Invalid Presets** are usually caused by a mismatch of the id of the file and the filename, or invalid formatting inside of the `*.set` file.